UCL-ARC/python-tooling/README.md

 uvx cookiecutter gh:ucl-arc/python-tooling --checkout latest
 ```

-You can also [install cookiecutter].
+Alternatively you can [install cookiecutter].
 Do this if you don't use [uv], or if you're likely to want to use cookiecutter again.
 Here's the way we install it: